trihaingn/sokoban-ai-solver/README.md

 - Use type hints where appropriate
 - Add docstrings for public methods
 - Keep functions focused and modular
-- Use black for code formatting
-- Pass flake8 linting checks

 ### Testing Guidelines